Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.app.md

   ```
   viewController.present(sdkViewController, animated: true, completion: nil)
   ```

-- Write a class/extension to implement 'AnalyticsProvider' protocol or implement the protocol in an existing class to provide functionalities related to event logging into the app.
+- If the app has implemented any analytics service like Firebase etc. then write a class/extension to implement `AnalyticsProvider` protocol or implement the protocol in an existing class to provide functionalities related to event logging for analytics.
+Otherwise, this protocol implementation is optional.

 - Initiliaze the library before calling its method as below
   ```
   OrdersExtractor.initialize(authProvider, viewPresenter, analyticsProvider?)
   ```
-  parameters *authProvider*, *viewPresenter* and *analyticsProvider* are the references implementing `AuthProvider`, `ViewPresenter` and 'AnalyticsProvider' protocols.
+  parameters *authProvider*, *viewPresenter* and *analyticsProvider* are the references implementing `AuthProvider`, `ViewPresenter` and `AnalyticsProvider` protocols.
-  - Note: This method throws a runtime error in case the authProvider interface doesn't return a valid value in the implementation
+  - Note: This method throws a runtime error in case the authProvider interface doesn't return a valid value in the implementation or if Firebase is implemented in the app but analyticsProvider reference is not provided

 - Once initialized you can use the static methods to invoke the functionalities provided by the SDK